TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

         especially useful on mirror or raidz pools that have new devices attached.

-        Some pools can only be bootable from an older BIOS system, while other can also be bootable from UEFI systems.
+        Some pools can only be bootable on systems configured to boot in legacy BIOS mode, while others can also be bootable from UEFI systems.
 The `bootable` subcommand will indicate this.

-      install <source> [ZFS-pool-name]
+      piadm install <source> [ZFS-pool-name]

         Installs a new Platform Image into the bootable pool.
 If the source also contains the boot image (like an ISO does), the Boot Image will